 When people think of an electric shock injury, their first thought is of the sting or buzz they feel immediately when they come into contact with an uninsulated live wire or switched-on light socket without a bulb.
 A true electric shock injury, however, often causes external and internal burns and delivers a much greater wallop — even throwing a person several feet through the air.
-It can also have potentially life-altering effect for the victim.
+It can also have potentially life-altering effects for the victim.

-When a person is electrocuted, the aftereffects can include cardiovascular problems, nerve damage, paralysis and brain damage.
+When a person is electrocuted, the aftereffects can include cardiovascular problems, nerve damage, paralysis, and brain damage.
 And that is only if the person is fortunate enough to survive the electrocution.

 Electric shock injuries can happen basically anywhere.
 This includes your workplace or at home when using electrical equipment.
 It is not uncommon for a pedestrian who is enjoying a stroll, or a driver, to suffer an electric shock injury due to a fallen power line.
 In many cases, electrocution injuries occur in construction settings or while someone is doing work on trees or cable lines.